dogpixels/EFWebCore/readme.md

 ## Installation

-* navigate a cli to the root directory and run `docker-compose up -d`.
+* Navigate a cli to the root directory and run `docker-compose up -d`.

+## Usage

+* To use the static site generation feature, enable "staticOut" option in core.config.json.
+* To automate an export of all pages, call any page with ?export attached to the url.